|

 can not be replaced by machinery.
 Therefore the present challenges can not be overcome

 without increasing the personal resources of the Labour Administration.
-The prerequisite for making policies more "active"

 is that, in activities which are financed through the unemployment insurance, there must